-Audio & Video Production Techniques To Make Your Advertising More Powerful
+Media Production Techniques That Make Your Advertising Far More Powerful

 In its final stages, producers use a range of media production techniques to push your advertising project to the next level.